 Many people blame their lack of traveling on money issues or having small children, but the thing you must remember is it is entirely possible to book fabulous family holidays on a modest budget, you just need to do some research and some penny pinching where it counts!
+After coming back from our road trip in the USA, staying in RV parks in New Orleans I learned a lot about budgeting to share with you all.
 Here is a list of a few things to keep in mind when planning your next trip.

 Plan in advance

 The earlier that you book the cheaper your flights and accommodations will be!
 There are many travel agencies, online companies and services that offer package deals for groups or families.
 They often include flights, hotels, and transportation all in one sum.
 Every company differs but this is a great way to save money and to take away some of the stress of figuring out the minute details yourself.
 The internet has opened up a whole new world of savings for trips because websites and travel agencies often offer “Red hot” or “Flash” deals that can sometimes cut prices in half!
 Planning in advance ensures you will explore your options and figure out what is the best deal for your family’s budget.
 Some popular booking websites worth checking out include; Travelocity, Expedia, Hotwire, Orbitz, Kayak, Priceline, Trip Advisor, Yapta, Hotels.com, and DealBase.com.